 This post discusses what to expect during a mediation in NC Worker’s Compensation Cases.
-The Bishop Law Firm represents worker’s compensation clients in North Carolina and we do not get paid unless we win.
-You can also read our NC Worker’s Compensation FAQs for more information.
+The Bishop Law Firm represents workers’ compensation clients in North Carolina and we do not get paid unless we win.
+We also offer free case reviews by phone at (919) 615-3095 .

-Prior to the date of your mediation your attorney should meet and/or call you to discuss the mediation including at what amount they have settlement authority.
-Mediation is not a formal process like court.
-As the client, you will not be giving testimony and witnesses will not be called but you may be asked to answer some questions for clarity.
-The mediation will begin with your NC Worker’s Compensation Lawyer and opposing counsel making opening statements in front of all parties.
-In the very least, someone with settlement authority from your employer should be present.
+The mediation will begin with your NC Worker’s Compensation Lawyer and opposing counsel making opening statements which are a summary of the facts/legal issues in your case for the benefit of the mediator.
+In the very least, someone with settlement authority from your employer’s insurance carrier should be present.
 After these opening statements are made, the parties will separate and future dialog between the parties will be made through the mediator.
-If you have a good mediator, they will convey not only offers but reasons and intent as well.
+If you have a good mediator, they will convey not only offers but reasons and intent behind them as well.

 This can be a difficult time for everyone involved in the mediation process.
 Low-ball offers and statements regarding the cause of your serious injury may take clients off-guard but please remember that at this stage and at any stage, the employer’s insurance carrier has the ability to approve your claim or settle.

 You, as the injured worker, will fare better with your workers’ compensation claim if you are cordial and allow the attorneys to work on the sticking points.
 Depending on opposing counsel and the mediator, the mediation can be done in two hours or it can last all day.
 The mediation may be unsuccessful (impasse) if the employer’s representative does not have adequate settlement authority or if either party is being unreasonable in their demands.